Thousands flee fresh fighting in Central African Republic

 “The townsfolk are continuing to flee because they are afraid the rebels will capture them,” he said.
 “People have bad memories of what happened before.”

-Central African Republic is rich in gold, diamonds and uranium, but decades of instability and the spillover from conflicts in its larger neighbors have left the country mired in crises.
+Central African Republic is rich in gold, diamonds and uranium, but decades of instability and the spillover from conflicts in its larger neighbours have left the country mired in crises.

-Senior U.N. officials have warned that Central African Republic is at risk of spiraling into genocide, as armed groups incite Christians and Muslims against each other in the virtually lawless country.
+Senior U.N. officials have warned that Central African Republic is at risk of spiralling into genocide, as armed groups incite Christians and Muslims against each other in the virtually lawless country.
+(Writing by Daniel Flynn; Editing by Robin Pomeroy)